cgbur/comp426-md/topics.md

 [Here](https://github.com/cgburgess/comp426-md) is a link to the github.
 I have added as a collaborator.

+It is also possible to edit the content right in the browser with the github markdown editor.
+Click the pencil icon.

 1. I like it
 2. it is cool.
 3. and easier to write in than html